 The Book of Collateral Damage by Sinan Antoon

-Translated by Jonathan Wright, this fourth novel of Sinan Antoon is loosely based on his experiences of revisiting Baghdad in 2003 to make a documentary, having left Iraq in 1991 after the beginning of the Gulf War.
-This blurring of fiction and reality is an important theme.
+Translated by Jonathan Wright, this fourth novel of Sinan Antoon is loosely based on when he revisited Baghdad in 2003 to make a documentary, having left Iraq in 1991 after the beginning of the Gulf War.
+Blurring of fiction and reality is an important theme.

 Banipal 66